Redridge/CSC-RO/README.md

 ![](./media/image2.png)

-Letâ€™s see what kind of file â€œbookâ€ is:
+Let's see what kind of file `book` is:

 ![](./media/image3.png)